Kevin Byrne (New York politician): Awards and honors

-Byrne has been the recipient of the 2025 Putnam Young Republicans Teddy Roosevelt Award, 2024 City & State’s Hudson Valley Power 100 “Top Ten” list, 2023 Senator Terrence Murphy “Spirit of Yorktown” Award, 2022 Putnam County Land Trust Honoree, 2021 Irish Echo 40 Under 40, 2020 NFIB Guardian of Small Business, 2020 GOPAC Emerging Leader, 2019 Westchester-Putnam Defender of Life Award, 2017 New York State GOP Rising Star, 2017 Highest Rated State Legislator by New York State Conservative Party, 2017 New York State Young Republicans' Wheeler Milmoe Assembly Member of the Year, and achieved the rank of Eagle Scout.
+Byrne has been the recipient of the 2025 Putnam Young Republicans Teddy Roosevelt Award, 2024 City & State's Hudson Valley Power 100 “Top Ten” list, 2023 Senator Terrence Murphy “Spirit of Yorktown” Award, 2022 Putnam County Land Trust Honoree, 2021 Irish Echo 40 Under 40, 2020 NFIB Guardian of Small Business, 2020 GOPAC Emerging Leader, 2019 Westchester-Putnam Defender of Life Award, 2017 New York State GOP Rising Star, 2017 Highest Rated State Legislator by New York State Conservative Party, 2017 New York State Young Republicans' Wheeler Milmoe Assembly Member of the Year, and achieved the rank of Eagle Scout.

 Putnam County, NY

 Byrne has served as Putnam County Executive since January 1, 2023.
 As County Executive, Byrne introduced a variety of new initiatives to enhance transparency and accessibility, centralize services, prioritize spending, and implement new guardrails to control government spending and taxation.

 In his first year as County Executive, Byrne reduced the overall tax burden in the budget for the first time in 25 years.
-He enacted a property tax cut that lowered the tax rate to its lowest level in 15 years, and lowered sales tax to make it fairer and less regressive, all with no new borrowing.
+Later, he enacted the largest property tax cut in county history, slashing the levy by over $1 million and lowering the tax rate to pre-recession levels and the lowest rate in nearly 20 years.
+That's in addition to implementing a new tax exemption that eliminated sales tax on clothing and footwear under $110.
+The tax cuts in Byrne's first term as county executive total to more than $10 million in tax relief for residents — and all with no new borrowing.

-That’s in addition to other initiatives such as:
+That's in addition to other initiatives such as: